wp-plugins/wp-slimstat-shortcodes/readme.txt

 * `post_link`, returns post titles linked to their corresponding permalinks

 == Changelog ==

+= 2.4 =
+* **Major change**: in order to avoid a conflict with a character used to define regular expressions, the SEPARATOR has changed from | to &&& (three & chars).
+Please make sure to update all your shortcodes accordingly!

 = 2.3 =
 * Fixed: bug with strtotime filter related to the new DB Library (thank you, [STONE5572](http://wordpress.org/support/topic/shortcodes-not-working-39))